demyxsh/demyx/README.md

 # Demyx
 A simple CLI wrapper for Docker to automate WordPress installations written in bash.
 Traefik for reverse proxy with Lets Encrypt SSL.
 WordPress sites are powered by NGINX, PHP, and MariaDB.

 Demyx will be following a rolling release model, meaning there is only one version (master branch, no tags) to ensure you always have the latest version.
-Any breaking changes will notify you via update command.

 # Requirements
 * Ubuntu 18.04 (for now)